casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 <img class="align-center" src={useBaseUrl("/image/tutorials/cross-contract/CargoToml.png")} width="600" alt="CargoToml" />

-If you see the red cross it means the version is not up to date and has to be updated.
+If you see the red cross, it means the version is not up to date and has to be updated.

 :::